pixee/codemodder-java/README.md

 4. The POM doesn't have a "dependencies" section or inheritance so we need to inject that section as well as the "dependency" section.

 5. The POM doesn't have the dependency or inherit it, so it needs to be inserted.

-I imagine this is mostly XSLT but also need some analysis of the Maven model in order to understand if the dependency is inherited.